SneezyG/BotGPT/README.md

 # botGPT
-A chatbot built on chatgpt API
+A chatbot built on chatgpt API with PHP, HTML, CSS, JAVASCRIPT.